iethem/magic-quadrant-project/README.md

  7. Users should be able to change the x and the y value of an item by dragging the item.
  8. Chart and Table should be in sync.
  9. Items should be preserved when the page is refreshed.
 (Store locally in the browser)
+ 10. Table should be updated while dragging the dot.

 **Colors Codes**
 |Name | Code|